uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 The image above displays a Neural Network.
 Input nodes are green, hidden nodes are black, and output nodes are red.

-**Question 2.1.1:** For the Neural Network displayed above; give the shape of all parameter matrices *and* vectors separately for each of the layers.
+**Question 2.1.1:** For the Neural Network displayed above: Give the dimensions of all parameter *matrices and vectors* separately for each of the layers.

 **Question 2.1.2:** What is the total number of learnable parameters in this network?